branyang02/notie/README.md

 - **TikZ Support**: Use TikZ to draw diagrams in your notes.
 - **Math Equations**: Write math equations using LaTeX syntax.
   - **Automatic Equation Numbering**: Automatically number equations and refer to them in your notes.
-- **Dark Mode**: Toggle between light and dark mode for better readability.
-- **Customizable**: Customize the appearance of the notes to suit your preferences.
+- **Customizable Themes**: Customize the appearance of your notes with different themes.

 ## Showcase